ravi-aratchige/orchestra/notes/ResearchForce/Data Collection 🧺.md

 ## Retrieving Papers

 This is the tricky part.
 How do we get research papers in a way that we can scrape data from them to ingest into the RAG pipeline?

+For medical research purposes, we can use Pubmed.
+Pubmed has a moderately good search engine, and almost all of the search results have abstracts (filters can also be applied to exclude literature without abstracts).
+This means, instead of reading through full literature,  we can rely on the abstracts of medical research.

+But we need to check the feasibility of this (whether we can rely on the abstracts only to produce good responses).